PowerToFly Guest Post Guidelines

 Thanks for your interest in writing a guest post for PowerToFly!
 Below you'll find an overview of the submission process and our expectations for guest posts.

-Send an email to firstname.lastname@example.org with a 1-2 sentence description of your background & expertise (you can link to previous work if you like).
+- Send an email to firstname.lastname@example.org with a 1-2 sentence description of your background & expertise (please link to previous work as well).
+If you have topic ideas in mind, please send them as well.

-Confirm which piece you will be writing, and send a draft of the piece within 2 weeks.
+- Confirm which piece you will be writing, and send a draft of the piece within 2 weeks. *Please do not write or send a draft unless we have replied to your email from Step 1 above and confirmed a topic.*

 *Note: We cannot guarantee that submitted pieces will be published on our site.
 If your first draft doesn't quite meet our standards for publication, we'll send you one round of edits.
 Once they're successfully implemented, we'll publish the piece!
 If we think it would take more than one round of edits to get your piece ready for publication, we'll let you know at that time that your submission hasn't been accepted.